Benefits of the VMware ESXi Hypervisor Architecture

-These scripts run locally on the vSphere host, and can perform various tasks such as configuring the host’s virtual networking and joining it to vCenter Server.
+These scripts run locally on the vSphere host, and can perform various tasks such as configuring the host’s virtual networking and joining it to VMware® vCenter Server™.

-NEW Image Builder.
-A new set of command line utilities allows administrators to create custom ESXi images that include 3rd party components required for specialized hardware, such as drivers and CIM providers.
-Image Builder can be used to create images suitable for different types of deployment, such as ISO-based installation, PXE-based installation, and Auto Deploy.
+NEW Image Builder - A new set of command line utilities allows administrators to create custom ESXi images that include third-party components required for specialized hardware, such as drivers and CIM providers.
+Image Builder can be used to create images suitable for different types of deployment, such as ISO-based installation, PXE-based installation and Auto Deploy.
 It is designed as a Power Shell snap-in component and is bundled with PowerCLI.

 NEW vSphere Firewall - The vSphere host management interface is protected by a service-oriented and stateless firewall, which you can configure using the vSphere Client or at the command line with ESXCLI command line interfaces.
 A new firewall engine eliminates the use of iptables and allows the administrator to define port rules for each service.
 For remote hosts, you can specify the IP addresses or range of IP addresses that are allowed to access each service.